thomatrixting/okendo_virtual_assistant/README.md

   `bash
   $ mkdir dirname   # Replace 'dirname' with whatever name of your new Directory.
   `
-  3) Creating a File and Writing to It: You can use echo or cat commands for writing data into the file, if you want create an empty textfile just type :
+  3) Creating a File and Writing to It: You can use echo or cat commands for writing data into the file, if you want create an empty text file just type :
   `bash
-  $ nano filename   # Replace 'filename' by what ever name of your new Text/File.
+  $ nano filename   # Replace 'filename' by whatever name of your new Text/File.
 This will open up Nano editor in terminal where u could write and save it thereafter using ctrl+x to exit the file, then press y for yes when prompted about saving changes into a non-existent or unnamed filename
   `
   4) Creating File with Specific Content: You can use echo command :
   `bash